Anderson & Associates upholds the highest professional ethics

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-So it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
-As with any profession we are bound by ethical considerations.
+Appraising is, by and large, a long term career.
+Requirements to become a licensed appraiser have become more difficult than ever in the past.
+So it goes without question these days that real estate appraisal can definitely be called a profession as opposed to a trade.
+In our field, as with any profession, we are bound by ethical considerations.

-We have a lot of obligations as appraisers but above everything we answer to our clients.
-Most of the time, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers are required to only disclosing information to their clients, and as a homeowner, if you want a copy of an appraisal report, you should request it through your lender.
-Other obligations also include, accurate sums appropriate to the parameters of the assignment, acquiring and keeping an adequate level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Anderson & Associates, we take these ethical responsibilities very to heart.
+We have a lot of obligations as appraisers but our main duty is to our clients.
+More often than not, for a typical residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
+As a homeowner, if you want to obtain a copy of an appraisal report, you generally have to get it through your lender.
+Other responsibilities also include, numerical accuracy depending on the assignment's nature, attaining and keeping an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics is just normal course of business for us at Anderson & Associates.

-Appraisers will sometimes be required to consider the interests of third parties, such as homeowners, sellers and buyers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-Appraisers also have rules outside of boundaries of clients and others.
-For example, appraisers must keep their work files for at least five years - at Anderson & Associates you can rest assured that we adhere to that rule.
+Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - something else Anderson & Associates diligently adheres to.

-We demand the highest professional integrity possible from ourselves.
-We have a responsibility not to do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and get paid only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers up the value of homes or properties to increase their fee.
-We don't do that.
-Other improper practices may be established by state law or professional organizations to which an appraiser belongs.
+When creating reports, we follow the highest ethical standards possible.
+Doing assignments on contingency fees is never an option.
+That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their paycheck.
+We set ourselves to a higher standard.
+Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.